-With the Fourth of July, you may be thinking of cookouts, lounging outside with friends and family and of course fireworks.
+With the Fourth of July, you may be thinking of cookouts, lounging outside with family and of course fireworks.
 Although this holiday can be relaxing and fun for your family, it can be stressful and scary for your pet.
 Here are a few tips to keep your pet relaxed and healthy during your Fourth of July festivities.

 Avoid the Fireworks